 Then he states WHY God should listen in verse 2 – I am a godly man.
 I’ve held your precepts, I know you, I obey you, I run to serve you.
 You are my God.
 My one and only God.
 There are no others.

-Then, save your servant, reminding God, I am yours and I am your slave.
 Another reason why God should listen – I trust you.
 I’m not going to men, to humans, I’m coming straight to you with this problem because I trust you.

 This is how we know David is close to God.
 In your distress, how long does it take you to cry out to God in this way, begging for Him to listen to you?

-For David, he’s used to hearing from God (you can tell that from the text), so even one day of not hearing from God, to him, feels like forever.
+For David, he’s used to HEARING from God (you can tell that from the text), so even one day of not hearing from God, to him, feels like forever.
 Him and God are very close.

-At this point, it’s very clear David is lining his mind, thoughts, heart, and attitude up to God’s.
-This is important when we want an answered prayer.
-We must be fully listening to God, fully in the mind of God, fully submitting to His will.
+This is also important when we want an answered prayer.
+We must be fully listening to God, fully in the mind of God, fully submitting to HIS will.
 HE alone is King.

 Then in verse 5, he begins to call on God’s character.
 God doesn’t ignore His children.
 God, you are good.
 You are ready to forgive.
 You are abundant in mercy to everyone, how much more you would be merciful to me, Your child.
+Someone who’s trying so hard to be godly, to be a biblical man, to be a Christian above reproach, to be perfect and blameless in all my ways.

 Then again in verse 6 – listen to me, I’m begging you.